-Chapter 2, paragraph 4 of ‘Working together to safeguard children’ states that:
+Chapter 2, paragraph 3 of ‘Working together to safeguard children’ states that certain organisations including:

-- a senior board level lead to take responsibility for the organisation’s safeguarding arrangements
+- a senior board level lead with the required knowledge, skills and expertise or sufficiently qualified and experienced to take leadership responsibility for the organisation’s/agency’s safeguarding arrangements

 - a culture of listening to children and taking account of their wishes and feelings, both in individual decisions and the development of services

-- clear whistleblowing procedures, which reflect the principles in Sir Robert Francis’s ‘Freedom to Speak Up’ review and are suitably referenced in staff training and codes of conduct, and a culture that enables issues about safeguarding and promoting the welfare of children to be addressed
+- clear whistleblowing procedures, which reflect the principles in Sir Robert Francis’ ‘Freedom to Speak Up Review’ and a culture that enables issues about safeguarding and promoting the welfare of children to be addressed

-- arrangements which set out clearly the processes for sharing information with other professionals and with the Local Safeguarding Children Board (LSCB)
+- arrangements which set out clearly the processes for sharing information with other practitioners and with safeguarding partners

-- safe recruitment practices for individuals the organisation will permit to work regularly with children, including policies on when to obtain a criminal record check
+- safe recruitment practices and ongoing safe working practices for individuals whom the organisation or agency permit to work regularly with children, including policies on when to obtain a criminal record check

-Providers with funding contracts or direct grants from the Education Funding Agency or the Skills Funding Agency for the provision of education or training have a range of contractual obligations and funding conditions with respect to the safeguarding and protection of learners.
+Providers with funding contracts or grants for the provision of education and/or training have a range of contractual obligations and funding conditions with respect to the safeguarding and protection of learners.